 The pandemic meant these rotations did not happen in person, were moved online or delayed indefinitely.
 Things started to get a lot more challenging – bereavement and readjustment to a new more isolating way of working and living.

 I had started off the STP commuting to London and had always planned to move once I had settled in.
 This had already been put off by the pandemic so last year, with lockdown one over, things opening up, and a collective sense of imminent return to normality, I took the plunge and moved into a houseshare.
-Unfortunately this was shortlived – by the end of the summer restrictions started tightening again and I was stuck working in my bedroom all day, paying London rent for none of the benefits, and isolated from my friends and family which impacted my mental health, so I moved back in with my mum again.
+Unfortunately this was shortlived – by the end of the summer restrictions started tightening again and I was stuck working in my bedroom, paying London rent for none of the benefits, and isolated from my friends and family which impacted my mental health, so I moved back in with my mum.

 Since then I came to the realisation that it is incredibly difficult to make any big decisions with any confidence due to the uncertainty that we have faced and continue to face, and that this means I have been unable to fully open the next chapter of my life post-university.
 I am sure this is a realisation that is shared by many other young people starting out in their careers in their 20s, an already uncertain time in life that often doesn’t provide much continuity or stability, let alone during a pandemic!